St Patrick's Cathedral, Parramatta: History

-With origins of the first Mass occurring on the present day site of the cathedral dating from 1803, St Patrick's was extensively rebuilt after a 1996 fire devastated the original church that was established in 1854.
+With origins of the first Mass occurring on the present-day site of the cathedral dating from 1803, St Patrick's was extensively rebuilt after a 1996 fire devastated the original church that was established in 1854.

 A tower was built on the original St Patrick's Church which was consecrated in 1880 and blessed in 1883.
 A cast bronze bell was installed in the tower in 1904.
 As the needs of the parish grew, a new church was built on the site in 1936 incorporating the existing tower and spire.
 When the Diocese of Parramatta was established in 1986, St Patrick's Church was designated as St Patrick's Cathedral.

 Redesign and works following fire

-Under Bishop Kevin Manning and dean Peter G. Williams, the building was designed by Romaldo Giurgola and the firm MGT Architects.
+Under Bishop Kevin Manning and Dean Peter G. Williams, the building was designed by Romaldo Giurgola and the firm MGT Architects.
 Giurgola was commissioned in 1997 for the restoration and design of a new cathedral complex after a fire destroyed the previous building.
 Giurgola was the architect of the new Australian Parliament House in Canberra.

-A program of major art works, craft and special design for the cathedral was also undertaken at the same time so that the art, architecture and furnishings of the new cathedral would be in harmony.
+A program of major artworks, crafts and special designs for the cathedral was also undertaken at the same time so that the art, architecture and furnishings of the new cathedral would be in harmony.
 The commissioned artists included Sydney sculptor Anne Ferguson (who worked in stone), Tasmanian designer Kevin Perkins (who worked in timber) and Sydney sculptor and jewellery designer Robin Blau (who worked in metal).
 The new Parramatta Cathedral was consecrated on 29 November 2003 by Cardinal Edward Clancy.

 The building design and construction team were awarded the 2003 Sir Zelman Cowen Award for Public Buildings by the Australian Institute of Architects.